 For more vibrant colors, add additional layers of ink when the underlying application is either dry or mostly dry.

 Allow the dish to fully dry, then apply your sealant according to directions.
-I highly recommend turning your dish upside down to protect the inside, spraying it with a matte sealant, and then using dishwasher safe Mod Podge once the spray sealant is dry.
-Brushing Mod Podge on directly over the inks can lead to running and smearing.
+I highly recommend turning your dish upside down to protect the inside, spraying it with a sealant, and then using dishwasher safe Mod Podge once the spray sealant is dry.
+Two light coats of sealant work better than one thicker oat.
 You don’t have to seal the dishes, but it will help the inks last longer!
 Plus there’s the cool added benefit of being able to put your dishes in the dishwasher (but you really do have to wait basically a month for the Mod Podge to cure fully!).

 Aren’t they so colorful and lovely?
 I’m in love with these bowls and want to make some glasses to match ASAP!